fabiojose/klay/README.md

 # Klay

 Play with Apache Kafka®.
-Good to proof-of-concepts or labs.
+Good for proof-of-concept and labs.

 - run Kafka Streams with steps written in Groovy
+- Rest API to interact with state stores and streams
 - start Apache Kafka® server

 ## Kafka Streams